Search results for

 Edgar Cervantes / Android Authority

 That said, Google Fi Wireless will be cheaper if you need multiple lines.
 Its family plan options are actually quite impressive.
 Additionally, Goole Fi is a much better option if you want to get more out of your cellphone plan.
-Google Fi offers much better international services, added perks like YouTube Premium for a year with the Unlimited Plus plan, better device deals, and more.
+Google Fi offers much better international services, added perks like YouTube Premium for six months with the Unlimited Plus plan, better device deals, and more.

 These are important factors to consider, but some of you might not care for those extras, especially if you don’t go outside the USA much.
 You can always get a prepaid SIM card in the country you go to, anyway.
 It helps that you might save a good chunk of change in the process.